sagebind/dockerfiles/base/README.md

 # sagebind/base
 A tiny, lightweight image based on [Alpine Linux][alpine] that uses [s6] to run multiple services in one container.

+## Commands
+Some custom commands are included for controlling a container while running:

+- `shutdown`: Shuts down all services and then terminates the container.
+- `halt`: Like `shutdown`, but causes the container to return a failure exit code.

 ## Services
 This image runs services as background processes with automatic and proper process supervision with minimal overhead.
 You can even run a foreground service by giving Docker a CMD to run, and all services in the container will still run in the background without interrupting the foreground process.